Characters: Jo Jos Bizarre Adventure Part 4

 - Personality Powers: Heaven's Door is perfect for someone with writer's block.

 - Rewriting Reality: His stand, Heaven's Door, has the ability to alter a target's thoughts, memories, and even their physical space.
+It even makes them capable of doing physically impossible things if he wishes - he saves Koichi from the hands of the dead by writing "Koichi flies backwards at 70 KPH" in him.
 As of Rohan au Louvre, he can even use the ability on himself.

 - Screw the Rules, I Have Money!: He bought a few mountains in order to stop construction so he could proceed with research for his manga in an undisturbed environment.
 He went bankrupt in the process, but money is never an object to him anyway.